sagemath/trac_to_gh/Issue 7302.md

 Assignee: @rlmill

 As we will soon have a Flow function in Sage, the next step could be to write a Nowhere Zero flow function !

+It should also be possible to define a flow over an abelian group, as they equivalently exist...

 More informations there : http://en.wikipedia.org/wiki/Nowhere-zero_flow